General FAQs

 Are there any physical fitness or health requirements to travel with GRID?

-Travelers must be prepared to endure high heat and humidity, very rustic rural conditions, be able to walk long distances, be okay with sleeping on the ground if camping or in a basic cot if staying with a host family, and be in good health overall.
+Travelers must be prepared to endure high heat and humidity, very rustic rural conditions, be able to walk long distances, be okay with sleeping on the ground if camping, or on a basic cot if staying with a host family, and be in good health overall.
 If there is an aspect of your physical abilities or health that you think might prevent you from doing any of the above, we encourage you to email us at international@gridalternatives.org to have a conversation about it before you officially register for a trip.

 Once registered, travelers are required to fill out a form GRID sends you to note any allergies, medical requirements, and health issues so that your trip leaders can be aware and prepare accordingly.